 Pilgrimage of Heritage

-The distance between my father and me always made me wonder about my Sicilian heritage.
-I had so many unanswered questions.
-My father didn’t talk about his family or ancestors, which made me even more curious as to find out why.
+The distance between my father and I always made me wonder about my heritage.
+My father never spoke about his Sicilian family or ancestors, which made me even more curious.
 What was he hiding?
+So many unanswered questions.

 With the help of ancestry.com, and Joseph Campbell’s The Hero’s Journey, I began my search.
 Finding an Immordino group on Facebook led me to a distant cousin, who became my guide overseas.
 Setting out to find my family roots, I could not have imagined the story I was about to uncover.

 In “Pilgrimage of Heritage” the story begins with images first learned of in books, and later informed by experience.
 Churches, village streets, and cellars are combined with portraits and fleeting figures, serving as abstractionist surreal interruptions.
 This emotionally and visually charged multiverse reflects not only my travels across the world, but also interior states of imagination.
 In Sicily, I felt destined to be there but somehow did not belong–like a prodigal child who was profoundly an outsider as well.
 I soon discovered that rather than Italian-American as I had assumed, my DNA revealed a Greek, Arabic, Middle Eastern, and North African origin.
 I quickly realized we are all so much more than we think, and so much more connected.
 I left Sicily with a different life story than I had arrived with, and in a way, a different self.
 It was this the kind of paradox, both in narrative and consciousness, that my constructed images portray and embody.